In this article, we are going to write about the top best colleges in California.

-UCLA has an excellent reputation for their academics as well as students life.
+UCLA has an excellent reputation for its academics as well as students’ life.

-So there will never be any shortage on what you want to study at this school.
+So there will never be any shortage of what you want to study at this school.

 This university offers more than 12000 courses per year which makes them great for people who can’t decide on just one career path or area they would like to pursue.

-The best part about attending USC is that they offer housing opportunities besides dorms for those who prefer not living with strangers.
+The best part about attending USC is that they offer housing opportunities besides dorms for those who prefer not to live with strangers.